AMS 161-Fall 2018

 Required materials: Single Variable Calculus Textbook -4th Edition (Stony Brook Edition) by James Stewart and a webassign access code purchased from www.webassign.net.
 Calculators will not be permitted on exams but a graphing calculator is required for the lecture hall.

 Webassign (20%) You will need to access www.webassign.net.
-You will need to purchase an access code and use our class key which will be announced soon.
-There will be a new assignment every week on Saturday mornings (except the Saturday after Spring Break) beginning on 1/27 .You may not drop or miss any assignments.
-All assignments are due by 5/4 at 11:59PM.
-There will be 13 assignments in total.
+You will need to purchase an access code and use our class key which is sunysb 7718 5314.
+There will be a new assignment every week on Sunday beginning on 9/2.
+Assignments will be due at every Sunday from 9/9 to and including 12/9 .You may not drop or miss any assignments and there are no extensions.
+Your score is based on the percentage of total points earned for the entire semester.
+We are not using Blackboard for webassign.

-DSS advisory: If you have a physical, psychiatric, medical, or learning disability could adversely affect your ability to carry out assigned course work, we urge you to contact the Disabled Student Services office (DSS), Educational Communications Center (ECC) Building, room 128, (631) 632-6748.
+Disabilities: If you have a physical, psychological, medical, or learning disability that may impact your course work, please contact Disability Support Services at http://studentaffairs.stonybrook.edu/dss/ or (631) 632-6748.
 They will determine with you what accommodations are necessary and appropriate.
-All information and that documentation is confidential.
-Students requiring emergency evacuation are encouraged to discuss their needs with their professors and Disability Support Services.
-For procedures and information, go to the following web site: http://www.stonybrook.edu/ehs/fire/disabilities.shtml
+All information and documentation is confidential.
+Students who require assistance during emergency evacuation are encouraged to discuss their needs with their professors and Disability Support Services.
+For procedures and information go to the following website:

-Disruptive Behavior: Stony Brook University expects students to maintain standards of personal integrity that are in harmony with the educational goals of the institution; to observe national, state, and local laws and University regulations; and to respect the rights, privileges, and property of other people.
-Faculty are required to report to the Office of Judicial Affairs any disruptive behavior that interrupts their ability to teach, compromises the safety of the learning environment, and/or inhibits students' ability to learn.
+Critical Incident Management: Stony Brook University expects students to respect the rights, privileges, and property of other people.
+Faculty are required to report to the Office of Judicial Affairs any disruptive behavior that interrupts their ability to teach, compromises the safety of the learning environment, or inhibits students' ability to learn.